sidneymarcelofranco/sidneymarcelofranco/readme.md

   <p align="center">

-  <strong> Graduated in Work Engineering, for 8 years I have been working as a data administrator / architect and also creating REST FULL Web services with NodeJS.
+  <strong> Graduated in Computer engineering, for 8 years I have been working as a data administrator / architect and also creating REST FULL Web services with NodeJS.
 Using the principles of SOLID, TDD and Clean Architecture.
 In the database, in addition to architecture, I develop schedules, backup strategy, maintenance routines, access management, procedures, functions and triggers. </strong></p>

 <p align="center">